 Point #3.
 Don't make assumptions.

 Since we cannot read others' minds, we should always make a habit of asking questions without assuming that others are LIKE ME.
-Clear communication would help us empathize with others better and reduce our anxiety caused by misunderstanding, helping us be kind to both ourselves and others (point #1).
+Clear communication would help us empathize with others better and reduce our anxiety caused by misunderstanding, helping us stay kind to both ourselves and others (point #1).
 Do you see that these three action points positively reinforce each other?

 There you have it.
 I hope that these three reminders will help you become resilient and a life-long learner who courageously explores more.
 Do you have other reminders that are dear to your heart?
 Please share them in the comments below.